Locations:

 When should I know the results of a chlamydia test?

 It usually takes about 24 hours to get results.
-Although they aren’t used as often, rapid chlamydia tests can produce results in about an hour and a half.
-If using cell culture it may take about a week to get results.
+Although they aren’t used often, rapid chlamydia tests can produce results in about 90 minutes.
+If your provider uses a cell culture, it may take about a week to get results.

 What does a positive chlamydia test result mean?

-If the test is positive, the lab detected the bacteria that cause chlamydia.
-This means you have a chlamydia infection and will need treatment (antibiotic medications).
-You will also need to notify your sexual partners, so they can get tested, too.
+A positive test means the lab detected the bacteria that cause chlamydia.
+This means you have a chlamydia infection and will need treatment with antibiotics.
+You should notify your sexual partners, so they can get tested, too.

-After finishing treatment, you will need additional follow-up chlamydia tests.
+After finishing treatment, you’ll need additional follow-up chlamydia tests.
 You may need another test three weeks after treatment and possibly another test three months later.
 Ask your provider when you should get a follow-up test.

 What does a negative chlamydia test result mean?